ttan6729/BaPPI/README.md

 ### Sample command for training and testing
 ```
 python3 main.py -m bfs -i data/SHS27K.txt  -L 512 -o SHS27K_bfs -ln 3 -e 100

+### Source file
+The input file for BaPPI is in data folder.
+Position-specific scoring matrix (PSSM) can also be used as additional input for BaPPI, the PSSM file for dataset SHS27K, SHS148K, SYS30K and SYS60K is available at https://github.com/ttan6729/BaPPI-PSSM.